Getting Started in 3mm: FAQ

 4 What track is available?

 The principal off-the-shelf ranges are produced by Tillig and Peco.
 Tillig produces a range of 12mm track for international TT (1:120, approx. 2.5mm/ft), with points in both ready to use and kit form.
-The points have dead frogs, which isn't ideal for good running.
-Although the track is good quality, in appearance it's fairly obvious that it's intended for a smaller scale.
+The track is good quality, although in appearance it's fairly obvious that it's intended for a smaller scale.
+Peco 12mm HOm track is nearer to scale appearance, and the right and left hand 24" radius points are usable with Society Intermediate wheels, and sometimes Triang (with adjustment); however, care is required with other Peco pointwork such as the curved point, which has a very sharp 15" inner radius.

 5 How would I construct track?